Pilot (House): Production

 Series creator David Shore wrote the pilot with a vivid memory of a doctor's visit.

 In 2003, executive producers Katie Jacobs and Paul Attanasio approached David Shore about developing a series with them.
 Attanasio, inspired by the "Diagnosis" column in The New York Times Magazine, suggested a medical-themed procedural.
 Shore was initially not eager about the medical focus, but found the networks they pitched to were interested in the concept.
 The trio pitched House to the Fox Broadcasting Company as a medical detective show—a hospital whodunit where the doctors would be the sleuths looking for the source of symptoms.
 The ideas behind House's character were added after Fox bought the show.
 Shore was inspired by a vivid memory of a doctor's visit: he once had to wait two weeks to get a doctor's appointment for a sore hip, by which point his pain had disappeared.
 Nevertheless, he went to the appointment, and Shore recalled thinking they were "incredibly polite" even as he wasted their time; he liked the idea of a doctor who would have been blunt with their patient.
 Shore said that the writings of Berton Roueché, a The New Yorker staff writer who chronicled intriguing medical cases, inspired the plots for "Pilot" and other early episodes.

 As Shore developed an outline for the show, he was afraid it was developing into a more character-focused series, rather than a procedural.
 Attanasio suggested not showing the network an outline, and instead giving them a full pilot script.
 The pilot took Shore five months to write, and the completed script was delivered in early 2004.
 Shore recalled there were relatively few changes to what he wrote; one significant change was moving the setting from Boston to Princeton.
-Director Bryan Singer suggested the change because he had grown up in Princeton and liked the smaller, more academic-focused setting that was more unique on television.
+Director Bryan Singer suggested the change because he had grown up in Princeton and liked the smaller, more academic-focused setting that was less commonly seen on television.